MicrosoftDocs/quantum-docs/articles/optimization-express-optimization-problem.md

 problem.add_term(c=5, indices=[2,0])
 ```

-You can supply each grouped term individually by calling the particular method on the `Problem`
+You can also supply grouped term objects individually by calling the particular method on the `Problem`
 according to the particular grouped term type, or through an overloaded `add_terms` method.
-When grouped terms are added to a problem, the problem type will automatically be converted to the
-appropriate grouped version as needed.

 Currently, squared linear combinations are the only enabled grouped terms and may be added via
 `add_slc_term`.
 For more information, see [Problem.add_slc_term](xref:microsoft.quantum.optimization.problem#problemadd_slc_term) and [SlcTerm](xref:microsoft.quantum.optimization.slc-term).